 Now to tell you what this little cup of wizardry tastes like…

 Have you ever had eggnog?
-This is the best version of it.
+This homemade eggnog is the best version.

 Have you ever stirred a bowl of ice cream with a spoon until it melted but was still chilled and drank it up like cereal milk?
 This is the best Christmas version of that.